EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/07_advanced_components/README.md

 ### Chapter 10 — Transition & TransitionGroup (45 min)

-Continue in this project, on top of the `Teleport` modal and the row list:
+Continue in this project, on top of the `Teleport` modal and the invoice table:

 1. Animate the modal: **backdrop fading**, panel **scaling in** — and check in the Devtools that the six classes appear in the expected order